-Capital and leverage are stated after the inclusion of audited profits for the year.
+Capital and leverage ratios are stated after the inclusion of audited profits for the year.

 Selected non-applicable rows have not been presented.
-The ratios reflect the regulatory reporting which may result in immaterial rounding differences.
+Ratios reflect the regulatory reporting which may result in immaterial rounding differences.

-The reduction in the total capital ratio during the year is reflective of a decrease in capital resources, largely due to a decrease in Accumulated Other Comprehensive Income of around £80 million, partly offset by the inclusion of audited profit.
-Additionally, higher risk-weighted assets were mainly driven by an increase in credit and operational risk-weighted assets of approximately £100 million and £60 million respectively.
-Both elements are further explained in the following chapter.
+The increase in the total capital ratio during the year is driven by higher capital resources, offset partially by an increase in risk-weighted assets.
+Capital increased largely due to the inclusion of audited profit of £96 million.
+Risk-weighted assets increased primarily due to higher operational risk-weighted assets, which was partially offset by an overall decrease in credit risk-weighted assets.
+Both elements are further explained in the following section.